Are renters in Boston required to pay for renter's insurance?

 Landlord Reference

-a free archive for landlords in Boston
+a handy reference for property owners in Boston

 - Before you put a renter in your rental in Boston